 U.N.
 Politics and Security Council Diplomacy

 The Security Council’s activities have always been constrained by the five veto-wielding members, known as the permanent five, or P5.
 There have been regular calls to rethink the composition of the permanent members to reflect contemporary geopolitics, but those efforts have made little progress.
 Meanwhile, as gridlock in the Security Council hampers many diplomatic efforts, the U.N.
-General Assembly has taken on added significance as a sounding board for multilateral initiatives that lack great-power sponsors.
+General Assembly has taken on added significance as a sounding board for multilateral initiatives that lack great-power sponsors—and as yet another arena in which great power competition plays out.

 The Liberal International Order